 Understanding positive institutions entails the study of the strengths that foster better communities, such as justice, responsibility, civility, parenting, nurturance, work ethic, leadership, teamwork, purpose, and tolerance.

 Another definition of Positive Psychology states,

 is a recent branch of psychology that "studies the strengths and virtues that enable individuals and communities to thrive".
-Positive psychologists seek "to find and nurture" genius, creativity and talent, as well as "to make normal life more fulfilling", not to cure mental illness.
+(Shirae, E. 2014) Positive psychologists seek "to find and nurture" genius, creativity and talent, as well as "to make normal life more fulfilling", not to cure mental illness (Compton, W. 2005).

-Abraham Maslow was an influence for the Positive Psychology movement.
+The ideas of Abraham Maslow influenced the Positive Psychology movement.